Media Management

 - Test sparse rating: If using sparse rating component, test pause/resume functionality in Firefox

-Future Enhancement: Automatic Transcoding
+Automatic Transcoding (Now Available)

-- Eliminate browser compatibility issues
+- Eliminates browser compatibility issues (including Firefox problems)

 Media Library